jnozzi/cocoadev.com/SiteContent/General/SteveNicholson.markdown

 Also fun: playing in a band called The Universal Steve http://theuniversalsteve.com, singing in two choirs, drinking Martinis with my wife and watching Heros.

 ----
-''2008 update:'' I got a job at a physics lab that's doing research on fusion energy.
+*2008 update:* I got a job at a physics lab that's doing research on fusion energy.
 They hired me as a programmer to write visualization software that interfaces with their physics simulation program to make the experimentation process more efficient.
 The best part is that we're working in OS X so my software is all Cocoa-based!

 Now as 2009 draws to a close I've written a few more programs.
 Some even required Calculus!